tientrinh21/exchangelicious/uni-data/data/norway-ntnu.md

 ### Exchange students **from the EU/EAA**

-There are no formal language requirements for students from EU/EEA countries, and these students do **<u>not</u>** need to document English proficiency.
+There are no formal language requirements for students from EU/EEA countries, and these students do **++not++** need to document English proficiency.
 However, NTNU expects students to command the English language at a minimum of **B2,** preferably **C1,** level using the Common European Framework of Reference for Languages scale.

-Students exchanging to NTNU via the Erasmus+ programme do **<u>not</u>** need to document English proficiency.
+Students exchanging to NTNU via the Erasmus+ programme do **++not++** need to document English proficiency.

 ### Exchange students from **outside the EU/EEA**